DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ## Week 8

 ### Monday, October 19
+- Women and Religion
+- **Homework (due before class)**: Read Connolly's [chapter](https://drive.google.com/file/d/1Af8OoyE2_GpqIkQa4mEw4BRqxdwQABwX/view?usp=sharing) on priestesses in the Greek world.
+In your commonplace book, select one key passage from the reading and reflect on what it tells us about the types of power that women could hold in ancient Greece.

+### Wednesday, October 21
 - Women in Power
 - Non-Elite History Assignment Released
 - **Homework (due before class)**: Read selections from Herodotus on [Artemisia](https://diotima-doctafemina.org/translations/greek/artemisia-in-herodotus/) and Plutarch on [Aspasia](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0007.tlg012.perseus-eng2:24.1-26.4/).
-In your commonplace book, reflect on the nature of the power that these women have - what characteristics make them so powerful?
+In your commonplace book, select one passage to analyze and reflect on the characteristics make them so powerful.

-### Wednesday, October 21
+### Friday, October 23
 - Women in Their Own Words
 - **Homework (due before class)**:
 Read Sappho [1](https://diotima-doctafemina.org/translations/greek/greek-women-poets/sappho-1-voigt-1/), [4](https://diotima-doctafemina.org/translations/greek/greek-women-poets/sappho-4-voigt-16/), [8](https://diotima-doctafemina.org/translations/greek/greek-women-poets/sappho-8-voigt-31/) and selected [epigrams](https://diotima-doctafemina.org/translations/greek/epigrams-by-women-from-the-greek-anthology/) from female writers.
-In your commonplace book, discuss how the concerns and perspectives presented by women themselves is similar and different from what we have seen so in the course so far.
+In your commonplace book, select one passage from the readings and reflect on how the concerns and perspectives presented by women themselves is similar and different from what we have seen so in the course so far.

-### Friday, October 23
-- Immigrants in Greek Society (Metics)
-- **Homework (due before class)**: Read this short passage from Xenophon's [Poroi](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0032.tlg011.perseus-eng2:2.1-2.7/).
-In your commonplace book, use Xenophon's text to figure out what restriction that the Athenians placed on their immigrants.

 [Back to top.](#top)

 ## Week 9

 ### Monday, October 26
+- Immigrants in Greek society (metics)
+- **Homework (due before class)**: Read this short passage from Xenophon's [Poroi](https://scaife.perseus.org/reader/urn:cts:greekLit:tlg0032.tlg011.perseus-eng2:2.1-2.7/).
+In your commonplace book, use Xenophon's text to figure out what restriction that the Athenians placed on their immigrants.

+### Wednesday, October 28
 - Topic TBA
 - **Homework (due before class)**: Turn in your **Non-Elite History Assignment** on Google Forms.